naemon/naemon.github.io/documentation/usersguide/configmain.md

 This is a directory that Naemon can use as scratch space for creating temporary files used during the monitoring process.

-You should run *tmpwatch*, or a similiar utility, on this directory occassionally to delete files older than 24 hours.
+You should run *tmpwatch*, or a similar utility, on this directory occasionally to delete files older than 24 hours.

 <a name="status_file"></a>
 <a name="status_log"></a>